mocca-dev/villarino/README.md

 ## Why?

-Because I'm very tire using this other [webpage](http://www.elvillarino.com.ar/).
+Because I'm very tired of using this one [webpage](http://www.elvillarino.com.ar/).
 The main idea was improve the way of using the data about the timetables of the bus and create a user experience which could help to users to see what is the next to arrive at some selected bus stop.

 ## First Steps